AlmirPaulo/Organizer_Bot/README.md

 Thanks to [Kalle Hallden](https://github.com/KalleHallden) for the inspiration to make this bot.
 He made a similar one in this [video](https://www.youtube.com/watch?v=qbW6FRbaSl0&t=246s&ab_channel=KalleHallden) and I thought it was a great idea, but maybe a could code it in other way, with less resources.

 ## Contribute
-If this bot make you life easier, make you happy in some way, consider once in a while buy me a coffee, just to encourage me to keep working on projects lke this.
+If this bot make your life easier or make you happy in some way, consider once in a while buy me a coffee, just to encourage me to keep working on projects like this.
 <!--Buy me a Coffee button-->